caroldacfontana/caroldacfontana.github.io/_posts/2025-01-26-oracle-python-api.md

 print(cx_Oracle.clientversion())
 ```

-**8. Before trying to connect to the database, make sure to go to /etc/hosts in your machine, and point out the dns for your VM's ip, so it matches the information on both Oracle listener and tnsnames.**
+**8. Before trying to connect to the database, make sure to go to /etc/hosts in your machine, and point out the dns for your database server, so it matches the information on both Oracle listener and tnsnames.**

 **9. Now we are all set to try to connect to our database using Python.
-Make sure to use the correct info using the command below**
+Make sure to use the correct info using the code below**

 from your machine, run python, and then this command
 ```python